javascript-tutorial/en.javascript.info/7-animation/3-js-animation/1-animate-ball/solution.md

 To bounce we can use CSS property `top` and `position:absolute` for the ball inside the field with `position:relative`.

 The bottom coordinate of the field is `field.clientHeight`.
-But the `top` property gives coordinates for the top of the ball, the edge position is `field.clientHeight - ball.clientHeight`.

-So we animate the `top` from `0` to `field.clientHeight - ball.clientHeight`.
+The CSS `top` property refers to the upper edge of the ball.
+So it should go from `0` till `field.clientHeight - ball.clientHeight`, that's the final lowest position of the upper edge of the ball.

-Now to get the "bouncing" effect we can use the timing function `bounce` in `easeOut` mode.
+To to get the "bouncing" effect we can use the timing function `bounce` in `easeOut` mode.

 Here's the final code for the animation: